 Swedish Midsummer is a festivity not to miss when visiting the Scandinavian country during summer.
 If you are looking for the traditional experience, make sure to visit the countryside.
 Even small Swedish villages will host their own festivities.

-Do you prefer a bigger event?
-Sammilsdal is famous for attracting over 20,000 people every year and hosting the largest Midsommar celebration worldwide.
 In bigger cities like Stockholm and Gothenburg, you can join the festivities in public parks.

 Wherever you are in Sweden during Midsummer, you’ll be met with celebrations everywhere throughout the long summer night.
 Also make sure to pick seven different kinds of flowers and put them under your pillow before sleeping on Midsummer’s eve – legend has it that a woman's future husband will visit her in her dreams that night.
 Just don’t tell anyone about who it was or it won’t come true!